 Learn about emergency medical technician (EMT) training in Maine.
-See the details about program options, degree requirements and courses, and get career and salary info for the region.
+See the details about program options, degree requirements, and courses, and make an informed decision about your education.
 Schools offering Fire & Emergency Services degrees can also be found in these popular choices.

 What You Need to Know

 EMT courses are available through 1-year certificate programs, as well as 2-year associate's degree programs.
 You can choose a certificate program to prepare for EMT-Basic, EMT-Intermediate or EMT-Paramedic certification exams.
 Programs generally require that you have a high school diploma or equivalent and take a placement exam.
 A background check is required.
 EMT-Intermediate and EMT-Paramedic programs require that you already have the previous certification level completed.